A CRO Guide for Marketers

 CRO marketing is a process of increasing the percentage of your website visitors taking the desired action (such as subscribing to mailing lists, signing up for a free trial, filling out a form, or downloading an ebook).

 These actions could vary from meeting your main business conversion goal to attaining micro conversions.
-For instance, visitors making an online purchase on an eCommerce store could be your primary goal, and clicking the ‘add to cart button, which would move them ahead in the sales funnel, could be a micro-conversion.
+For instance, site visitors making an online purchase on an eCommerce online store could be your primary goal, and clicking the ‘add to cart button, which would move them ahead in the sales funnel, could be a micro-conversion.

 What are CRO marketing goals?